drupol/issue2md/README.md

 Server is running on http://0.0.0.0:8080
 ```

-### Convert an Issue to Markdown
+### Convert an Issue/Discussion to Markdown

 Open `localhost:8080` in your browser:

 ![Screenshot](./screen-snapshot.png)

-Input the issue URL you wish to convert and click the "Convert" button!
+Input the issue/discussion URL you wish to convert and click the "Convert" button!